AechPro/DinkBot/README.md

 #Functionality:

-Commands are entered with the following syntax:
+Commands are entered with the following syntax: \n
 ![command name] [param 1] [param 2] ... [param x]
 Where [command name] is the name of the command the user intends to execute, and [param 1] [param 2] ... [param x] are the parameters required to execute the command (if any).